Luna-Tensorflow/Luna-Tensorflow/Tutorial/README.md

 cd ../../../..
 ```

-## Downloading and preprocesing data.
+## Downloading and preprocesing data
-Unfortunatelly, Fashion MNIST dataset is in incompatible format, so we have to preprocess it.
+Unfortunately, Fashion MNIST dataset is in an incompatible format, so we have to preprocess it first to PNG format supported by LunaTensorFlow.

 ```bash
 chmod +x get_data.sh